SoftwareSandbox/Fiazard/README.md

 Fiazard
 =======

 Learning project in which we try to make our sandwich ordering site better.
-This is the backend project, providing RESTful webservices with DropWizard.
+This is the backend project, to the [FiAngulartje frontend](https://github.com/Sch3lp/FiAngulartje) providing RESTful webservices with DropWizard.

 [![Build Status](https://travis-ci.org/Sch3lp/Fiazard.svg?branch=master)](https://travis-ci.org/Sch3lp/Fiazard)